An AI-powered Bayesian Generative Modeling Approach for Arbitrary Conditional Inference: Introduction

-\item Extensive experiments demonstrate that BGM achieves state-of-the-art predictive accuracy and calibrated uncertainty quantification, consistently outperforming leading conformal prediction methods.
-These results highlight BGM’s practical value as a versatile and principled tool for conditional prediction and uncertainty assessment in modern data science applications.
+\item We demonstrate that expressive neural parameterizations can be embedded within this Bayesian framework.
+Extensive experiments demonstrate that BGM achieves superior predictive accuracy with uncertainty quantification compared to leading conformal prediction methods and data imputation methods.
+These results highlight BGM’s practical value as a principled tool for conditional inference in modern data analysis.

 \end{itemize}